tral909/parts.list/README.md

-# testtask
+# parts.list
-testtask for internship from JR
+test task for internship from JR